lchop/Cpp_guide/C++.md

 ### Operators_and_Operator_Overloading

 Operators are just fonctions.
+Helps to clean the code.

 ***Operator overloading*** : give a new meaning to an operator, adding to an operator, we are allowed to change the behavior of operator.

->operator overloading should be used as minimum as possible.
+>operator overloading should be used as minimum as possible, and only used when It makes perfect sens, and not all the time.

 ~~~cpp
 struct Vector2{